top of page

 googlescholar-01.png

-Jocelyn Little is a first-year graduate student in the clinical psychology doctoral program.
-She earned a B.S. in Psychology with a double minor in English and French from UNC Greensboro in 2020 with Lloyd International Honors.
-After graduating, she began working as a Community Health Worker for the Strong Minds, Strong Communities program, a longitudinal research study with an R01 grant targeting mental health accessibility.
-Jocelyn’s research interests are within risk and resilience factors such as ethnic racial socialization, religiosity, and other cultural factors that protect and empower youth and adolescents of color.
-Additionally, she is interested in mechanisms of ethnic racial identity development that promote psychological well-being.
+Jocelyn Little is a third-year graduate student in the clinical psychology doctoral program at UT Austin.
+She earned a B.S. in Psychology with a double minor in English and French from UNC Greensboro with Lloyd International Honors.
+After graduating, she began working as a Community Health Worker for the Strong Minds, Strong Communities program, an R01 longitudinal research intervention targeting mental health disparities.
+Jocelyn’s research interests are on individual and dyadic resiliency and risk factors that protect and empower youth of color, with a focus on Black youth.
+Additionally, she is interested in the utility of advanced methodology, such as physiological biomarkers, to examine psychological constructs in ethnic minority communities.

 GRADUATE STUDENT, UNCG